steforster/bms1-binary-message-stream-format/README.md

 	253		MessageEnd, before the next message start, additional attributes or values are sent (for future extension).

 	254		not allowed, invalid tag
+	255		not allowed, invalid tag

-Note: Length specifier does not apply to the 25x tag-bytes.
+Note: The length specifier does not apply to the 25x tag-bytes.